ha7ilm/openwebrx/README.md

 Actually, if you do something cool with OpenWebRX (or just have a problem), please drop me a mail:
 *Andras Retzler, HA7ILM &lt;randras@sdr.hu&gt;*

-I would like to maintain a list of online amateur radio receivers on <a href="http://openwebrx.org/">openwebrx.org</a>.

 ## Usage tips

 You can zoom the waterfall display by the mouse wheel.
 You can also drag the waterfall to pan across it.